 Chap has been an attorney in private practice since 1994, successfully representing thousands of local people and businesses.
 In 2011, his peers selected him as one of thirty “Leaders of the Law” in Virginia.
-His law firm, Surovell Isaacs Petersen & Levy, PLC, is located in downtown Fairfax, across the street from Fairfax County courthouse.
+His law firm, Chap Petersen & Associates, PLC, is located in downtown Fairfax, near the historic Fairfax County courthouse.

 Chap began his career in politics by serving on the Fairfax City Council (1998-2002) and as a member in the Virginia House of Delegates (2002-2006).

 In 2007, the voters of the 34th Senate District elected Chap as their State Senator.
 As a Democratic challenger, he defeated the incumbent Jeannemarie Devolites Davis in one of the most expensive legislative races in Virginia history.

 In doing so, he walked the entire district and wore out several pairs of shoes.